entropicalabs/openqaoa-website/docs/devices/amazon-braket.md

 ## How to connect to AWS braket

-There are two ways to access the devices on Braket
+There are two ways to access the devices on Braket:

 ### Access through your own laptop